 Abrasives

 The abrasive you choose will depend on the floor and the type of sander you’re using.
 If your sanding machine has a lot of power, then it will apply more pressure.
-The more pressure your sander applies the better suited it is to certain grits.
-For example, you’ll need more pressure for a coarser grit.
+The more pressure your sander applies the better suited for certain grits.
+You will need more pressure for a coarser grit.

-If you don’t load the right sandpaper or use the proper grit sequence, you’ll leave behind scratches from the first cut.
+If you don’t load the right sandpaper or use the proper grit sequence, you will leave behind scratches from the first cut.
 This will result in a sloppy looking surface that won’t hold finish.

 Summary

 Sanding hardwood floors requires specialized skills, the right equipment, and hard work.
 If you want to make it a DIY project, the good news is that it’s possible, but you need to set realistic expectations.
-There’s no reason to expect that, with everything involved, you’ll be able to achieve the same level of quality as someone with years of experience.
+You must also be determined and willing to learn all you can for the best odds of success.

-With many different resources available, you can find tutorials that show you how it’s done step-by-step.
-There are also many ways to learn the process from beginning to end.
-Your local flooring store is a great resource if you’re looking for knowledgeable people willing to take the time to walk you through each step.
+Your best bet is to find an experienced professional to show you the process from beginning to end and teach you to properly operate the equipment.
+Your specialty flooring store is a great resource if you’re looking for knowledgeable people willing to take the time to walk you through each step.